ameksike/ksdp/doc/integration.hook.md

 ```
 Notifiers have a reference to the main hook library in other to be able to trigger another events.

 You might be interested in the following topics:
 - [Emitter](./behavioral.emitter.md) extension of the Node.Js EventEmitter.
 - [Observer](./behavioral.observer.md) implements the Observer design pattern.
+- [IoC](./integration.ioc.md) Inversion of Control inverts the flow of control as compared to traditional control flow.